fbpx

 Mentor.
 Coach.
 Sponsor – Do you know the difference?
 People often seek out mentorship, without fully understanding the variety of career development relationships and who drives them.
 Confirm that a mentorship relationship, vs having a coach or sponsor, is most applicable to your needs

-A mentor, whether its formal, informal, or ad hoc, helps you navigate your career and gives advice about career direction, handling situations, and meeting goals.
-The mentee, you, drive the relationship and the mentor plays a reactive role in response to your career or interest areas.
+A mentor, whether formal, informal, or ad hoc, helps you navigate your career and gives advice about career direction, handling situations, and meeting goals.
+The mentee, you, drive the relationship and the mentor plays a reactive role in response to your career or interest areas, similar to how A brief overview of how Git works can guide new developers.

 A coach is much more proactive than a mentor and is possibly a short-term relationship.
 They enable you to learn new skills (typically soft skills), overcome challenges, and/or improve your performance.
 The relationship is driven by both parties.
 You’ll find that companies will hire coaches for their leadership team.